Sovereign-Labs/sovereign-sdk/module-system/README.md

 }
 ```

 Modules are expected to be generic over the `Context` type.
-This trait gives them a convenient handle to access all of the cryptographic operations
+If a module is generic over multiple type parameters, then the type bound over `Context` is always on the *first* of those type parameters.
+The `Context` trait gives them a convenient handle to access all of the cryptographic operations
 defined by a `Spec`, while also making it easy for the Module System to pass in authenticated transaction-specific information which
 would not otherwise be available to a module.
 Currently, a `Context` is only required to contain the `sender` (signer) of the transaction,
 but this trait might be extended in the future.